mattopps/phase-0/week8/databases-intro/my_solution.md

 How can you select information out of a SQL database?
 	- SELECT FROM table ... in many many combos of ways What are some general guidelines for that?
-	- capital letters for the commands/clauses lowercase for the sources.-->
+	- capital letters for the commands/clauses lowercase for the sources.